Project of contribution to IDEMIA Public Security France

 Let us take a deeper look at the situation we are in.

-The arrival of quantum computers will not be tomorrow.
+Quantum computers will not be widely available tomorrow.
 In reality, the earliest we should expect the threat to become tangible is in about ten years.
 Several challenges remain:

-• Size: Quantum computers are currently huge, occupying several square meters, making them accessible only to large-scale organizations.
+• Size: Most existing quantum computers are currently huge, occupying several square meters, making them accessible only to large-scale organizations.

-• Operating conditions: They require extremely low temperatures to function, close to absolute zero (-273°C).
+• Operating conditions: They often require extremely low temperatures to function, close to absolute zero (-273°C).

 • Error correction: For every effective qubit, multiple additional qubits are needed to correct calculation errors, leading to the need for very large quantum computers.
 Reducing these calculation errors is a key priority.